 When it comes to DECT phones, the purchasing experience is a little different than with corded VoIP phones.
-Primarily because there are more decisions to make (hence the lengthier article!).
+Primarily because there are more decisions to make.

 With DECT VoIP phones, it’s not enough to choose the brand and model you wish to supply your staff with.
 DECT handsets and base stations are purchased separately, with different handsets being compatible with different base stations.